googleapis/google-cloud-cpp/google/cloud/video/README.md

 This directory contains an idiomatic C++ client library for video services,
 including:

+- [Live Stream API][livestream-service-docs], a service to transcode live, linear video streams into a variety of formats.
 - [Transcoder API][transcoder-service-docs], a service to convert video files into formats suitable for consumer distribution.
 - [Video Stitcher API][stitcher-service-docs], a service to generate dynamic content for delivery to client devices.
 Call the Video Stitcher API from your servers to dynamically insert ads into video-on-demand and live streams for